Skip to content

 Congestion Control Yes (slows down when network is congested) No (application's responsibility)

-Error Checking Extensive (checksum + acknowledgments) Basic (checksum only, optional discard)
+Error Checking Extensive (checksum + acknowledgments) Basic (checksum only; optional in IPv4, mandatory in IPv6)

 Ordering Packets reordered if received out-of-sequence No ordering, packets delivered as received